Menu

 Log in

-ISCACON32 RULES AND REGULATIONS
+ISCACON33 RULES AND REGULATIONS

 Each competing artist will be required to agree to the rules and regulations if they wish to compete.
 The rules and regulations are available so that everyone has ample time to read through them before the conference.
 Violation of these rules will be evaluated by the ISCA Board of Directors and appropriate disciplinary action will be taken.
-This may range from a verbal warning to removal from the Ballroom and ISCAcon32 without refund.
+This may range from a verbal warning to removal from the Ballroom and ISCAcon33 without refund.
 Keep in mind that you are representing ISCA in all spaces both in and out of the conference areas.

 Please review and contact Executive Director, Kara Mundy at director@caricature.org if you have any questions.
-All rules and regulations are subject to change.
+Rules subject to change.
 Any updates will be posted online and at the conference.

 REGISTRATION

-Early Registration (January 2nd through July 1st) – $400
+Early Registration (Jan 2nd – July 1st) – $400

-Standard Registration (July 2nd – Oct 7th ) $475
+Standard Registration (July 2nd – Oct 7th ) – $475

-Late Registration (after Oct 7th) – $550 (does NOT include a con t-shirt)
+Late Registration (after Oct 7th) – $550 (does NOT guarantee a con t-shirt/goody bag)

-An additional late fee of $100 will be added to every ticket type (with the exception of kids and day passes) after November 6th.
+An additional late fee of $100will be added to every ticket type (with the exception of kids and day passes) after November 6th.

 Day Passes are $125 and are available for a single day of entry to ISCAcon (10am-midnight).
 They include admission to all seminars, the competition room and all provided meals.
 Day pass entrants may not participate in the competition (except as subjects), or vote.
 Anyone can purchase a day pass.